MarkusHarmsen/komponent/README.md

 This command will:

-* check that the dependencies (currently, webpacker) are installed
+* check that the dependencies (currently, shakapacker) are installed
-* rename the `app/javascript` folder to `frontend` and modify webpacker config accordingly
+* rename the `app/javascript` folder to `frontend` and modify shakapacker config accordingly
 * create the `frontend/components` folder where you will put your component
 * create the `frontend/components/index.js` file that will list your components and `import` it in `frontend/packs/application.js`